oldsui/CS221Project-UCI2016W/README.md

 # CS221Project-UCI2016W
-A prototype search engine is built, limited to the subdomain of ics.uci.edu.
+A search engine prototype is built, limited to the domain of ics.uci.edu.